• Home

 Unlike Goldendale and Klickitat County – Flagstaff Arizona, the first International Dark Sky Community, and surrounding Coconino County, strive for and have earnestly implemented quality outdoor lighting ordinances for the protection of the night sky of their historic Lowell Observatory.

-Sky Community designation effort was therefore doomed from the start:
+The Dark Sky Community designation effort was therefore doomed from the start:

-• This lighting code would need to be in place at the time of the application to be considered.
-While acknowledging the current lighting code was below standards, no statement to re-include the removed provisions or otherwise bring the lighting code up to IDA Dark Sky Community standards was made, let alone adopted by the City of Goldendale.
-No documentation was provided that showed the current sub-standard lighting code is enforced - because it isn't.
+- This lighting code would need to be in place at the time of the application to be considered.
+While acknowledging the current lighting code was below standards - and despite having over a year to have done so - no effort to re-include the removed provisions or otherwise bring the lighting code up to IDA Dark Sky Community standards was made, let alone adopted by the City of Goldendale.

 The Goldendale Chamber of Commerce, acting as a proxy for the City of Goldendale, and "working closely" with its "partner" Washington State Parks, did not misunderstand anything.